Religion in Cambodia: Census results

-The predominant religion in Cambodia is Buddhism (97%), followed by Muslim (2%), other religions (0.8%), and Christianity (0.2%).
+The predominant religion in Cambodia is Buddhism (97%), followed by Islam (2%), other religions (0.8%), and Christianity (0.2%).
 The category of "Others" mainly refers to the local religious system of the highland tribal groups and a few minority religious groups from other countries.
 The distribution of the population by religion was more or less the same in 2008 and 2019: